How To Invest In Bonds

-Knowing what the top bonds to invest in are can be difficult, but any investor can take the time to learn about bonds and start investing.
-There are, however, some basic things you should understand before starting.
+Knowing the best bonds to invest in can be difficult, so take the time to learn about bonds before investing.
+It’s important to familiarize yourself with a few basic things you should understand before starting.

 Market Value vs. Par Value

-The market value of a bond is what someone would be willing to pay for that bond in the present.
-Depending on what the yield on the bond is, how far it is from maturity and what the prevailing interest rates are, a bond might have a market value that is above or below its par value.
+The market value of a bond is what someone would be willing to pay for it in the present.
+A bond might have a market value that is above or below its par value.

 Stocks vs. Bonds

-Bond markets and stock markets tend to move inversely to each other because they are essentially competing for investment dollars.
-When bond yields are up, they can draw people away from riskier stocks, and when they’re down, the bigger returns offered by stocks will be more attractive.
+Because bond and stock markets are essentially competing for investment dollars, they tend to move counter to each other.
+When bond yields are up, they can draw people away from riskier stocks.
+When bond yields are down, the bigger returns offered by stocks will be more attractive.

-When investing in bonds, it’s important to understand this dynamic.
-In particular, when stock markets are highly volatile, investors will rush to move money from stocks to bonds — boosting the value of the later significantly.
+When stock markets are volatile, investors often rush to move money from stocks to the safety of bonds — boosting the value of the latter significantly.